arturmpinho/coffeeinsider/README.md

 To my friends and family that took time to test and re-test the website and for their valuable recommendations.

-The most special thank you to [Anouk](https://github.com/AnoukSmet/ "GitHub"), for all the patience with my constant questions, for the time spent next me supporting me and explaining in detail all my doubts.
+The most special thanks to [Anouk](https://github.com/AnoukSmet/ "GitHub"), for all the patience with my constant questions, for the time spent next me supporting me and explaining in detail all my doubts.
 For all the suggestions and guidance during this last months.

 [[Back to top]](#table-of-contents)